kid-gorgeous/tradeAI/README.md

     - risk_mgmt.py provides risk information on the portfolio
     - screener.py provides measured market data, and downloads it for later
     - sentiment_analysis.py provides a measured evaluation of the value of that daily market news
+    - macroeco.py will identify any macroeconomic changes of the global enviroment
     - spa.py will become a single page application to view information and to visualize data

 #### Setup CLI: